State Bank of India Manages Nation’s Largest ATM Network

 In addition to supporting traditional transactions, the bank offers unique services to make the ATM more personalized.
 They were the first bank to allow students to pay exam fees to their university through the machine and were among the first to allow mobile phone users to top up air time at the ATM.
 Now plans are underway to allow consumers to make government related payments through the ATM.

 There were several challenges to overcome in launching their system.
-The bank’s search for switching hardware and software began in late 2000, and by March 2001 their BASE24 system was up and running on HPE NonStop servers.
 Besides working with an aggressive timeline, bank staff had to integrate the ATM system with 4,000 individual branch hosts, establish card issuance procedures, and define reconciliation processes and settlement mechanisms.

 Communications were another challenge since the bank’s ATMs and branch hosts span the breadth and width of the country.
 Rural locations had poor telephone connectivity.
 The bank used a combination of VSAT, landlines and ISDN for connectivity, eventually managing a network with 8,000 TCP/IP connections.